Sarava: Stud record

 In 2005 Sarava began stud duty at Cloverleaf Farms II in Reddick, Florida.
 Mated to the mare Watch Closely, whose grandsire was Mr. Prospector, his first foal, Avaras, was born in 2007.

-Retirement
+Retirement and death

 On September 29, 2012, 13-year-old Sarava arrived at Old Friends Equine, a non-profit Thoroughbred retirement facility in Georgetown, Kentucky.

+Sarava was euthanized at Old Friends on August 28, 2023, due to complications from a fractured leg.
+He was 24.